grizzardrl/FileCloud/README.md

 7. Open a browser and enter: `https://[IP_ADDRESS]:8443`
 	1. Accept the self-signed certificate if prompted
 8. Enter administrator and password as username and password
-9. Click the link to navigate to the directory
+9. Click the link to navigate to the welcome page
 10. Click "Manage Account"
 12. Change password for the administrator user
 13. At this point you are ready to create/delete users and upload/download files

+## Additional Notes ##
+1. If an error about tomcat finding a premature EOF is encountered, be sure that the keystore.p12 generated in step 3 of the necessary configuration was copied to the resources directory.
+2. No default sites for error or forbidden conditions have been configured.
+3. Multiple warnings regarding nonexistent relations (e.g. "files" and "users_roles") appear when launching the jar.
+These are believed to be caused by a lack of schema definition.
+Please reach out if you know the solution.